Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part II: Information Theoretic Constraints Breed New Combinatorial Structures: Introduction

 is called the \emph{entropy function} of $\mb{X}$, while $\mb{X}$ is called a \emph{characterizing random vector} of $\h$.
 The Euclidean space $\mc{H}_n\triangleq\SetR^{2^{N_n}}$ where entropy functions live is called the \emph{entropy space} of degree $n$.
 The set of all entropy functions, denoted by $\Gamma^*_n$, is called the \emph{entropy region} of degree $n$.
 The characterization of entropy functions, i.e., determining whether an $\h\in \mc{H}_n$ is in $\Gamma^*_n$, is of fundamental importance in information theory.

 Entropy functions are (the rank functions of) polymatroids, i.e., they satisfy polymatroidal axioms, that is, for all $A,B\subseteq N_n$,

-The region in $\mc{H}_n$ bounded by such inequalities, denoted by $\Gamma_n$, is called the \emph{polymatroidal region} of degree $n$.
+The region in $\mc{H}_n$ bounded by such inequalities, denoted by $\Gamma_n$ is called the \emph{polymatroidal region} of degree $n$.
 Thus, $\Gamma_n$ is an outer bound on $\Gamma^*_n$.
 For more about entropy functions, we referred the readers to \cite[Chapter 13-15]{yeung2008information}.

 Traditionally, entropy functions are characterized by information inequalities.
 Those inequalities derived by polymatroidal axioms are called Shannon-type, as they correspond to the non-negativity of Shannon information measures.
 Since 1998, a series of non-Shannon-type information inequalities, among which Zhang-Yeung inequality is the first one \cite{ZY98}, were discovered \cite{zhang2002new}\cite{makarychev2002new}\cite{dougherty2011nonshannon}.
 Thus $\overline{\Gamma^*_n}$, the closure of $\Gamma^*_n$, is strictly included in $\Gamma_n$ when $n\ge 4$.
-Each information inequality determines an outer bound on $\Gamma^*_n$, as those set functions in $\mc{H}_n$ dissatisfy it must be located outside $\Gamma^*_n$.
+In 2007, Mat{\'u}{\v{s}} showed that for $n\ge 4$, there exist infinitely non-redundant non-Shannon-type inequalities, indicating that $\overline{\Gamma_n^*}$ is not polyhedral \cite{matusinfinite}.
+Each information inequality determines an outer bound on $\Gamma^*_n$, as those set functions in $\mc{H}_n$ that dissatisfy it must be located outside $\Gamma^*_n$.
 In this series of two papers, we develop a system of entropy function characterization from the perspective of faces of $\Gamma_n$, which covers the traditional inequality characterization.